jarulraj/sqlcheck/README.md

 ## What Is SQLCheck?

-SQLCheck is a tool for detecting SQL anti-patterns.
-The primary goal of SQLCheck is to automate the detection of common SQL anti-patterns that often end up slowing down  SQL queries.
+SQLCheck automates the detection of common anti-patterns in SQL queries.
+Such anti-patterns often increase the time taken to run the queries on a database management system.
+Addressing these anti-patterns will, therefore, help improve the runtime performance of the queries.
+This tool targets all SQL dialects.

 ## Installation